senanu/b40/docs/labs/R/r_faq.md

 dat <- read.csv("https://my_google_spreadsheet_URL")
 ```

 You need to include the quotes here because the URL is just a sequence of letters and numbers, and that is exactly what `R` needs to find that web address.
-But you save it into an object called R and so `R` knows that by its real name, not just a sequence of letters.
+But you save it into an object called `dat` and so `R` knows that by its real name, not just a sequence of letters.

 Now, if you want to use dat for some other command, you don't need quotes: